Deepanshu9229/Deepanshu9229/README.md

 # 💫 About Me:
 Hi there! 👋 I'm **Deepanshu Patel**, a final-year B.Tech student in Biomedical Engineering at NIT Raipur.<br>
 🚀 Aspiring Software Development Engineer (SDE) with a keen interest in AI, Machine Learning, and Data Science.<br>
-🌱 Currently working on Lung Sound Detection for Respiratory Diseases using ML techniques.<br>
-💼 Open to collaborating on innovative projects in tech, particularly those involving Python, R, and ML.<br>
+💼 Open to collaborating on innovative projects in tech.<br>
-🎨 Passionate about designing, OCR technology, and IoT-enabled solutions.<br>
+🎨 Passionate about designing and developing<br>
 💪 Enjoy contributing to team projects, motivated by challenges, and guided by career-focused goals.<br>
-💻 Actively preparing for software engineering roles, aiming to secure a position at my dream company: **Google**.<br>
+💻 Actively preparing for software engineering roles.<br>

 ---

 ## 🚀 Skills and Technologies:
 - **Programming Languages:** Java, Python, JavaScript, HTML, CSS
-- **Frameworks & Libraries:** React, React Native, NextJs, TensorFlow, scikit-learn.
+- **Frameworks & Libraries:** React, React Native, Next.js, TensorFlow, scikit-learn, Express.js
+- **Database and Tools:** MongoDB, Postman
-- **Data Tools:** Jupyter Notebook, Pandas, NumPy
+- **Data tools:** Jupyter Notebook, Pandas, NumPy
 - **Other Tools:** Git, Figma

 ---